KEEPING YOUR BABY SAFE

 Controlled simply and quickly from the driver’s seat, it ensures full control of the vehicle at all times, avoiding an increased potential for accidents on today’s busy roads.

-With an increased risk of airway restriction, and possible neck injuries to a child left in this position, it is quickly and simply reclined at the touch of a button, without the problem of reclining manually as with ALL current car seats on the market today.
+With an increased risk of airway restriction, and possible neck injuries to a child left in this position, it is quickly and simply resolved at the touch of a button, without the problem of reclining manually as with current car seats on the market today.

 The manual rotation feature reduces awkward positioning for placing a child in the seat, preventing back problems for parents as the child grows older.